-Note to the attention of Mr. Selmayr, President Juncker's Head of Cabinet And Mr. Italianer, Secretray-General of the Commission
+Note to the attention of Mr. Selmayr, President Juncker's Head of Cabinet And Mr. Italianer, Secretray-General of the Commission meeting held on 30 January

 SUBJECT: " Parachuting " of cabinet members at the end of the College's term of office